raienko/app/fastlane/documentation.md

 - fastlane scripts allows to: build, deploy and update apps
 - we use [service accounts](#service-accounts) for security reasons

+## General schema
+- fastlane scripts for [Android](./Android) and [iOS](./iOS) written by devs and stays in repository
+- CI/CD service should setup environment and trigger necessary scripts

+Such implementation allows us to be pretty much independent - developers

 ## Service Accounts
 ### Android
 - create service account